 These two lighthouses are designed to be used as a pair to guide shipping through the treacherous sandbanks of the Wyre estuary.
-I’ll get to see my third lighthouse on this trip.
+I’ll get to see my third lighthouse later on this trip.

 Looking at the weather this weekend, during Storm Jorge, there are only a couple of gaps in which it hopefully won’t rain.
 It seems there’s a 7 hour gap that will be mostly dry near Fleetwood from 9am until 4pm, but that means leaving Manchester at 6:40am on a Saturday morning to catch the bus from Glasson Dock to Knott End.
-I have to get up at that time during the week for work, so to do it on a Saturday as well just feels unfair!
-Oh well.

 The bus drops me right at the ferry terminal in Knott End, and I can see the ferry on the opposite bank in Fleetwood.
 It doesn’t appear to be running yet – I need to do the crossing to make my circuit complete, so it looks like I’ll have to come back afterwards to catch the ferry.
 It’s going to tip down with rain at 4pm apparently, but I guess that doesn’t matter if I’m on the ferry.

 At the end of the first section of the promenade is a slipway which is free to use.
 A slipway near the ferry terminal charges £4 to launch a boat, which seems a bit expensive.
-It seems everywhere around here they’re trying to charge you for things, which you can get for free if you just know where to go – car parks, cashpoints, toilets, slipways….
+It seems everywhere around here they’re trying to charge you for things which you can get for free if you just know where to go – car parks, cashpoints, toilets, slipways….